 OVERVIEW

-This interactive and gamified eLearning experience inspires instructional designers at a large company to use modern tools and features in their eLearning projects.
+This interactive and gamified eLearning experience was developed to give new instructional designers hands-on practice using modern tools and features in eLearning design.

 Instructional Designer eLearning

-• Audience: instructional designers in the northeast
+Audience: Entry-level instructional designers

 Instructional Designer eLearning

-• Audience: instructional designers in the northeast
+Audience: Entry-level instructional designers

 Problem and Solution